bluecadet/Cinder-BluecadetProximity/README.md

 Use `Proximity::getInstance()->start()` to establish the serial connection, and `Proximity::getInstance()->stop()` to disconnect.
 When connected, the Cinder block will update the device list and read the sensor data before every update cycle of the Cinder app.

 `Proximity::getInstance()->getAllDevices()` returns all the devices that have ever been connected at runtime, including those disconnected currently. `Proximity::getInstance()->getDevice(const std::string &path)` returns devices by path.
-It will throw exceptions on unmatched path. hasDevice(const std::string &path) checks whether a device exists.
+It will throw exceptions on unmatched path. `Proximity::getInstance()->hasDevice(const std::string &path)` checks whether a device exists.

 Hot plugging of devices is supported.
 Tested scenrios include adding/removing devices, reconnect a pre-existed device to the same COM port or a new port.
 It is recommended that `Proximity::getInstance()->stop()` is called before the hot plugging operations (and `Proximity::getInstance()->start()` after the operations).
 For now, (re)connecting to a device causes a few seconds of penalty of the main thread.